Skip to contents

 This function combines estimates, standard errors and p-values across imputed datasets, for a single model (i.g., one vertex).
 The function was largely taken from mice::pool() and mice::summary.mipo() code.
 It averages the estimates of the complete data model, and computes relevant statistics, following Rubin's rules (Rubin, 1987, p.
 76).

-P-values are estimated using the *t-as-z* approach at the moment.
-This is known to the anti-conservative for small sample sizes.
-However we preferred a relatively lenient (and computationally inexpensive) solution at this stage.
-We will be addressing Type I error mores strictly at the cluster forming stage.
+P-values estimation Default: P-values are estimated using the *t-as-z* approach.
+This is known to the anti-conservative for small sample sizes but provides a computationally efficient solution.
+Type I error control is addressed more rigorously at the cluster-forming stage.
+Wald Chi-square test Satterthwaite Approximation

 The residuals of the model are currently simply averaged across imputed datasets, for lack of a better idea of how to combine them.